webino/WebinoDraw/README.md

   Modularity of draw is provided by custom classes which consumes DOM nodes, options and data to make operations over DOM nodes.

-**drawElement**
+### drawElement

-  Use it to modify element of page.
+  Use it to modify the element of the page.

     'draw-element-example' => array(
         'query'  => '.customclass',
         'helper' => 'drawElement',

-        // Custom options:
+        // Helper options:
         'value'   => 'Draw element example value',       // set node value 'render'  => array(
             'script' => 'script/path'                    // render view script to variable